Hoodoo (spirituality): Etymology

-Another possible etymological origin of the word Hoodoo comes from the word Hudu, meaning "spirit work", which comes from the Ewe language spoken in the West African countries of Ghana, Togo, and Benin.
-Hudu is one of its dialects.
+Another possible etymological origin is the Ewe Hudu (lit. 'spirit work'); Hudu is one of its dialects.

-Recent scholarly publications spell the word with a capital letter.
-The word has different meanings depending on how it is spelled.
-Some authors spell Hoodoo with a capital letter to distinguish it from commercialized hoodoo, which is spelled with a lowercase letter.
+Recent scholarly publications capitalize Hoodoo.
+The word has different meanings depending on spelling: some authors capitalize Hoodoo to distinguish it from commercialized hoodoo, which is spelled with a lowercase h.
 Other authors have different reasons why they capitalize or lowercase the first letter.

-According to African American religion professor Yvonne P. Chireau, the lexicon that came to be associated with conjuring in the United States "emanated from West and Central African linguistic antecedents."
-For example, the word gris-gris is a Mande word of the Windward Coast and Senegambia.
-Mojo bags can be traced to the words wanga and mooyo in the Kikongo language.
-Juju bags have an origin amongst the Hausa people in Nigeria and Niger.
-The use of the Hausa word juju later became prevalent across other countries that the ethnic group immigrated.
+According to African American religion professor Yvonne P. Chireau, the lexicon that came to be associated with conjuring in the United States "emanated from West and Central African linguistic antecedents".
+For example, gris-gris is a Mande word of the Windward Coast and Senegambia, mojo bag can be traced to the Kikongo words wanga and mooyo, and juju bags are believed to have an origin amongst the Hausa people in Nigeria and Niger.
+The use of the Hausa word juju later became prevalent across other countries to which the ethnic group immigrated.